-Data Element Example/Format Instructions Activity Description Free form text Example: Climbing a ladder while carrying roofing materials.
-Enter a description of what activity was in progress just before the accident occurred.
-Describe the activity as well as the tools, equipment, or material the employee was using.
-Be specific.
-Corrective Actions Taken Free form text Enter a description of the actions taken to prevent reoccurrence of accident/incident.
-Corrective Actions Recommended Free form text Enter recommended corrective actions.
-Employee Actions Free form text Example: Employee overloaded the utility cart with trash bags.
-Enter a description of actions on the part of the employee that contributed to the occurrence of the accident.
-Conditions that existed at the time of the accident Free form text Enter a description of the conditions that existed at the time of the accident.
-Event description (What happened and what was the injury or illness?)
-Free form text Enter a description of what happened to cause the injury or illness, in order of sequence, beginning with the initiating event, and followed by the secondary and tertiary events.
-End with nature and extent of injury/illness, part of body affected and how it was affected.
-Be more specific than "hurt", "pain," or "sore."
-Influencing Factors or causes, that contributed Free form text Enter factors influencing underlying causes, either conditions or actions or both, that contributed to the accident/incident.
+Data Element Example/Format Instructions happened?)
+Influencing Factors or causes, that contributed in the injury or illness?)
+Influencing Factors or causes, that contributed in the injury or it in the injury or it in the injury or illness?
+Free form text Example 1 Enter a description of what happened to cause the injury or illness, in order of sequence, beginning with the initiating event, and followed by the secondary and tertiary events.
+Enter a description of the nature and extent of injury/illness, part of body affected, and how it was affected.
+Be more specific than "hurt," "pain," or "sore."
+Enter factors influencing underlying causes, either conditions or actions or both, that contributed to the accident/incident.
 Material/Object/Substance Free form text Examples: concrete floor; chlorine; radial arm saw Lists any materials, objects or substances involved that directly harmed the employee.
 If this does not apply to the incident, leave it blank.
+Is the case closed?
+Yes Enter Yes or No to indicate whether the case is closed (no additional lost work time is anticipated).